ytyulkinaxway/axway-open-docs/content/en/docs/central/secure_api_jwt.md

 2. On the **Policies** tab change the client authentication policy to `JWT Token`.
 3. On the **Deployments** tab deploy or update a runtime group with this revision of your API proxy.

-Watch the animation to learn how to do this in AMPLIFY Central UI.
+Watch the animation to learn how to do this in Amplify Central UI.

 ![Add JWT authentication](/Images/central/JWTaddproxyauth_animation.gif)